 The worm gear has a low transfer efficiency.
 This causes the winch to be self-braking even under heavy loads.
 Worm gears have the most reduction, a load-holding ability and a much slower line speed.
 Planetary gear winches have higher efficencies, meaning they are not load-holding, and have the tendency to unspool when loaded, but have a much higher line speed.
 Planetary gears are usually the more popular purchase due to the faster line speed and lower price.

 You always need to keep in mind the load-holding capability and make sure you have chosen the right winch for your application.

-Industrial operators using trailers and wreckers should consider a hydraulic, worm gear winch.
-Self recovery applications are best matched with an electric, planetary gear winch.
+Industrial operators using trailers and wreckers should consider a hydraulic, worm gear.
+Self recovery applications are best matched with an electric, planetary gear.
 There are exceptions to these guidelines.
 For example, industrial winch owners on a budget or without hydraulics will find an electric, worm gear sufficient.
-Some industrial applications are compatible with the electric, planetary gear winch, especially if the winch is used periodically throughout the month.
+Some industrial applications are compatible with the electric, planetary gear, especially if the winch is used periodically throughout the month.

 Hopefully we have cleared up what type of winch you need.